 Please note that if you have taken two courses in a first-year composition course sequence, at least one of those courses must include instruction in research writing and assign a major research paper of 2500-3000 words in order for you to receive full credit for the requirement at UIUC.

 (3) take one course elsewhere that transferred for partial credit toward the Composition I requirement, but still need one more course to fulfill the UIUC requirement?
 If only one of your previous composition courses transferred into UIUC for credit, you need to take Rhetoric 233: Advanced Composition.
 Rhetoric 233 normally fulfills the advanced composition general education requirement at UIUC, so it is typically taken by students who have already taken Rhetoric 105 here.
-For transfer students, however, Rhetoric 233 will also fulfill both Composition I and the Advanced Composition requirements at UIUC if the student has already transferred in one first-year course that carries equivalent credit at UIUC, as determined above.
+For transfer students with partial Composition I credit, however, Rhetoric 233 will complete the Composition I and fulfill the Advanced Composition requirements at UIUC.